DEPARTMENTAL HANDBOOK 2016-17

 It will not exceed 60,000 words, exclusive of appendices, footnotes, tables and bibliography (there are further details on appendices).

-The thesis will constitute a substantial original contribution to knowledge which is, in principle, worthy of peer-reviewed publication.
-The thesis will be clearly and concisely written, well argued, and will show a satisfactory knowledge of both primary and secondary sources.
-In addition, it will contain a full bibliography and, where appropriate, a description of the methods and techniques used in the research.
+To satisfy the requirements for the degree of PhD, a thesis shall constitute a substantial original contribution to knowledge which is, in principle, worthy of peer-reviewed publication.
+The thesis shall be clearly and concisely written, well argued, and shall show a satisfactory knowledge of both primary and secondary sources.
+In addition, it shall contain a full bibliography and, where appropriate, a description of methods and techniques used in the research.

-Full details of the timetable for submission of theses and regulations concerning presentation can be found here.
-You will be sent a copy of this document by the Graduate School and should follow it carefully when preparing the final version of your thesis.
+Full details of the timetable for submission of theses and regulations concerning presentation can be found on the Graduate School Website.
+See also their advice for students and follow it carefully when preparing the final version of your thesis.

 All drafts and final versions of thesis should be word-processed